-The roles of the Occupational Therapists and physiotherapists are clear; schools should continue to contact them at Wansbeck General Hospital.
-The main switchboard number is 0344 811 8111.
+The roles of the Occupational Therapists and physiotherapists are clear; schools can contact these services via the contact information provided previously.

-The School Nursing Team is able to provide training on anaphylaxis and can provide a 'signposting role' should schools have difficulty accessing professional medical assistance or if there is uncertainty about which consultant to contact.
+The School Nursing Team is able to provide training on anaphylaxis and continence issues and can provide a 'signposting role' should schools have difficulty accessing professional medical assistance or if there is uncertainty about which consultant to contact.